-CPUC Approval of Contracts
+CPUC Approval of Contracts for Third Party Programs

+[much of this section updated w/o track changes by accident]

 Currently, once the PAs go through the existing IOU-specific PRG they are able to contract and proceed with program launch.
-The following three options were discussed as part of the ad hoc CAEECC working group: (1) all contracts go through an Advice Letter (AL) process (potentially utilizing different Tier ALs for different types of contracts), (2) submit only contracts meet a certain agreed-upon threshold (e.g., level of risk, size of project, budget, etc.) or have disagreements regarding compliance with policy within the EE-PRG/IE review process, and (3) continue the current process, which allows the PAs to contract without formal CPUC approval and allows stakeholders the option of raising concerns of non-compliance with the Commission through the current dispute resolution process.
+The following three options were discussed as part of the ad hoc CAEECC working group: (1) all contracts go through an Advice Letter (AL) process (potentially utilizing different Tier ALs for different types of contracts), (2) submit only contracts meet a certain agreed-upon threshold (e.g., level of risk, size of project, budget, etc.) or have disagreements regarding compliance with policy within the EE-PRG/IE review process, and (3) continue the current process, which allows the PAs to contract without formal CPUC approval and allows stakeholders to raise concerns of non-compliance with the Commission through the current dispute resolution process.

-A few CAEECC members raised this issue to ensure there is an opportunity for EE-PRG members or other parties to raise concerns with a particular contract as is the case in the current Procurement Review Group process.
+A few CAEECC members raised the proposal to submit all contracts through an AL process to ensure there is an opportunity for EE-PRG members or other parties to raise concerns with a particular contract as is the case in the current Procurement Review Group process.

+Additional items to consider: (1) reduce the protest period for Advice Letters without dispute, (2) provide an IE checklist of its assessment of the process to make it easier for ED to review the submitted contracts, (3) assure that if contracts are bundled to reduce the volume of ALs, one protest on one contract would not hold up the remaining contracts, (4) would need to ensure the ED staff person on the EE-PRG/IE would either review the ALs or work closely with the staff who is, (5) would need to ensure sufficient leeway for contract adjustments that happen periodically (e.g., due to changes in CPUC policy) without restarting the AL process, and (6) would need to identify what qualifies as dispute (e.g., non-consensus by one stakeholder, requirement for majority dispute, etc.).

 The table below provides a summary of the pros and cons of the various options related to CPUC approval of awarded contracts.

 Table 3: Contract Approval Process Option